DataBiosphere/terra-docker/CONTRIBUTING.md

 ## Terra UI representation

-Once all the Leo PRs have been released, we can update Terra UI to display these new image versions.
+Once the Terra-Docker changes have been released, we can update Terra UI to display these new image versions.

-The leonardo-build-terra-docker job builds this repo, and after each build it will re-generate a master version file, and upload it under the name specified in the conf.
+The leonardo-build-terra-docker job builds this repo, and after each build it will re-generate a master version file, and upload it under `gs://terra-docker-image-documentation/terra-docker-versions-new.json`.
+The bucket location is [here](https://console.cloud.google.com/storage/browser/terra-docker-image-documentation?authuser=1&project=broad-dsp-gcr-public&rapt=AEjHL4NRGpDcVgK-6J704V1iQh_pDdlrm5lR0OylMI3biUiEAQkOvDuqsN9U7tFS3woVdP0KQrT1mpue7Oyk6slJ1fisoxOVVQ).
 This master version file contains an entry for each image that will appear in the UI.
-This file is NOT automatically included in the UI.
-As of now, we wish to control when we change what shows up in the UI via a manual process.
-Currently, you must go to the google bucket.
-In this [bucket](https://console.cloud.google.com/storage/browser/terra-docker-image-documentation?authuser=1&project=broad-dsp-gcr-public&rapt=AEjHL4NRGpDcVgK-6J704V1iQh_pDdlrm5lR0OylMI3biUiEAQkOvDuqsN9U7tFS3woVdP0KQrT1mpue7Oyk6slJ1fisoxOVVQ), you will find a file named `terra-docker-versions-new.json`.
-Make sure this file looks good to you.
-Copy this file and name it `terra-docker-versions.json` in console or Run `gsutil cp gs://terra-docker-image-documentation/terra-docker-versions-new.json gs://terra-docker-image-documentation/terra-docker-versions.json` with Broad Google account (this will overwrite the existing `terra-docker-versions.json` file) in google cloud console.
-The newest images will instantly show up in all UIs on refresh.
+Make sure the contents of this file look good.

+Before the Leo PR is merged into develop, the user will need to copy the  `terra-docker-versions-new.json` with the new images by doing `gsutil cp gs://terra-docker-image-documentation/terra-docker-versions-new.json gs://terra-docker-image-documentation/terra-docker-versions-candidate.json` using their Broad account.
+The remainder of the update process will be covered through Leo deployment and promotion.
+As part of reliability changes, the versions file will live in the corresponding bucket with the following name convention: `terra-docker-image-documentation-{environment}` under the DSDE {Environment} project.